French Bulldog Personality Plus

 |And gets on well with children.|

 In conclusion, not only is this one of the cutest and charming breeds of dogs out there, however, what makes it stand out is just how close they are to their owners.
-The more you put into them, the more you are going to get back from this lovable ball of a dog. 🙂
+The more you put into them, the more you will get back from this lovable ball of a dog. 🙂